 10. Bake cookies.
 I am not the greatest cook, but I can slice cookie dough, put it on a cooking pan, and turn on the oven.
 If you don’t cook, pick up cookies from a local bakery.

 Some managers are afraid to reward team members for fear individuals will expect the same reward for similar tasks in the future.
 Reduce this pattern by rewarding team members after the fact.
 Vary the rewards.
 Make it fun.
 Be creative.
-Build a strong project culture.
+And build a strong project culture.